Pentostatin is a type of chemotherapy. It is also called Nipent. You pronounce pentostatin as pen-toh-sta-tin.

 You might have treatment through a thin short tube (a cannula) that goes into a vein in your arm.
 You have a new cannula each time you have treatment.

-You have pentostatin every 2 weeks and takes about 20 to 30 minutes to have.
-You usually have fluids into your vein before and after the pentostatin.
-You usually continue treatment until the leukaemia or lymphoma is under control and for as long as you don't have any serious side effects.
+You are likely to have pentostatin every 2 weeks.
+It takes up to 30 minutes to have.
+You usually have fluids into the bloodstream before and after the drug.

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.